julien-deoux/nina.js/README.md

 Nina is a lightweight in-browser asynchronous module management library. **It is not an implementation of AMD.** To read more about differences with AMD, check out the end of this file.

-It is being developed more as an experiment than something aimed for production, though you might find some use for it in small projects which don't rely on a Node-based transpilation pipeline.
+It is being developed as an experiment rather than something aimed at production, though you might find some use for it in small projects which don't rely on a Node-based transpilation pipeline.

 Also, nina.js is an anagram of ninjas, which makes it automatically cool.